WESTERN WASHINGTON

 EASTERN WASHINGTON

-The 105 miles from Lind to the Idaho border are owned by Washington State Parks (with the exception of a few short private property gaps totaling approximately 4 miles).
+Warden to the Idaho border is managed by Washington State Parks (with the exception of a few short private property gaps totaling approximately 4 miles).
 This section of trail traverses the rangeland and agricultural expanse of the Columbia Plateau, the Ice Age flood-sculpted channeled scablands, and the rolling wheatfields of the Palouse.
+Check for alerts on this section on the State Parks website.

 Typical surface between Hyak and Ellensburg west of the Columbia River